Docoppolis/Student_Management_System/README.md

 - Implemented backend functionality for instructor operations
 - Set up frontend code and logic for API requests

+### Developer: **Christopher Mitchell**

+#### Personal Contributions:
+- Designed and implemented backend API using Java and Micronaut
+- Created frontend design using Figma, optimized to ensure ease-of-use for students, teachers, advisors, and admins
+- Designed relational database used to store all website data using PostgreSQL
+- Wrote SQL queries used in the backend to retrieve data from the database securely
+- Implemented backend functionality for the admin dashboard with detailed logging of all actions modifying data in the system

 ---

 ## Notes